 And then there are other years . . . where it feels like all you can do is stay afloat, and hope to make it to the end.

 This year fell more into the latter.
-It’s been a whirlwind year–multiple detours, multiple junctures, multiple opportunities, all of which that didn’t lead me where I needed to be, where I wanted to be, where I could be the best version of me.
+It’s been a whirlwind year–multiple detours, multiple junctures, multiple opportunities, all of which didn’t lead me where I needed to be, where I wanted to be, where I could be the best version of me.
 But I made it.

-As the school year comes to a close for so many of us, whether it was the best year, or the worst year, I want to congratulate everyone on making it another.
+As the school year comes to a close for so many of us, whether it was the best year, or the worst year, I want to congratulate everyone on making it another year.
 As for next year, let’s take a break before we start planning and thinking about what comes next, okay? 😉